Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Kshipra Prasada Ganapathi is regarded as the 20th among them.
+Kshipra Prasada Ganapati is regarded as the 20th among the 32 different forms of Ganapati.
 The word ‘Kshipra’ indicates quickness and immediacy, and ‘Prasada’ is blessing or boon, and here, can also mean action.
-As the name suggests, Kshipra Prasada Ganapathi is regarded as the Lord who answers prayers, rewards true devotion and punishes wrong-doing, all instantly.
-Having three eyes and also sporting the crescent moon on his crown, this form has some attributes similar to those of his father Shiva.
-Kshipra Prasada Ganapathi is crimson red in complexion, seated on a throne made of the sacred Kusha grass, has a big belly, indicating his having the entire universe within himself, possesses 6 hands and holds in them, his own broken tusk, a twig of the wish-fulfilling Kalpavriksha tree, an elephant goad, a noose, a white lotus and a pomegranate fruit.
+As the name suggests, Kshipra Prasada Ganapati is regarded as the Lord who shall answer prayers, reward true devotion and punish the wrong-doing, all instantly.
+Having three eyes and also sporting the crescent Moon on his crown, this form has some attributes similar to those of his father, Lord Shiva.
+Kshipra Prasada Ganapati is crimson red in complexion, seated on a throne made of the sacred Kusha grass, has a big belly, indicating his having the entire universe within himself, possesses 6 hands and holds in them, his own broken tusk, a twig of the wish-fulfilling tree Kalpa Vriksha, an elephant goad, a noose, a white lotus and a pomegranate fruit.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

-The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in our fortunes.
+The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in your fortunes.